 Instructor: Leo Reyzin.
-TA: Luowen Qian.
+TA: Ugur Yavuz (note: the "g" in "Ugur" is silent).
 Office hours: will be posted via a pinned Piazza post.

-Homework Q&A, homework, class announcements, etc. will be handled via Piazza https://piazza.com/bu/spring2022/cascs538.
-If you haven't yet, please sign up with Piazza ASAP with an email address that you actually check, so that you don't miss announcements ("I didn't get see the announcement" is not an acceptable excuse).
+Homework Q&A, homework, class announcements, etc. will be handled via Piazza https://piazza.com/bu/spring2024/cascs538.
+If you haven't yet, please sign up with Piazza ASAP with an email address that you actually check (we don't recommend signing up for emails in digest mode), or adjust notification settings in your Piazza app, so that you don't miss announcements ("I didn't get see the announcement")

+is not an acceptable excuse).
 Piazza is also the place to post HW questions.
 Answer your fellow students' questions!